joseeden/All-Things-Docker-and-Kubernetes/lab50_EKS_Operation_using_eksctl/README.md

 Note that if you delete a nodegroup, any pods that might be previously running on this nodegroup will be pushed to the other nodegroup.
 The scheduler basically stops allocating pods to this nodegroup.

-## Deleting the Cluster
+## Cleanup - Deleting the Cluster

-To delete the cluster,
+To delete the cluster, run the command below.

 ```bash
 $ time eksctl delete cluster -f eksops.yml
 ```

+When you delete your cluster, make sure to double check the AWS Console and check the Cloudformation stacks (which we created by eksctl) are dropped cleanly.